jmquigley/util.pkgwrap/README.md

 ### Options

 - `--postinstall`: this is executed after `npm install`.
-This can be used to create or fix permissions on directories.
+It is used to create directoris or fix their permissions.
-- `--build`: calls the typescript lint and build process
+- `--build`: calls the typescript build process
-- `--lint`: call the xo code checking program
+- `--lint`: calls the tslint code checking program
-- `--testing`: calls the ava testing program.
+- `--testing`: calls the mocha testing program.
 - `--reporting`: runs nyc to create information that can be used in reporting testing coverage
 - `--coverage`: runs coveralls to upload report details after a successful build.